jimthompson5802/wordle_solver/docs/README.md

 Used to test Random Solver with local WordleJudge Simulator.

+The selected code is a Python script for a game solver for the game Wordle.
+The script uses a random strategy to guess the correct word.

+Here's a breakdown of what the code does:

+1. **Imports**: The script imports necessary modules and classes. `argparse` is used for command-line argument parsing, `json` and `random` are standard Python libraries, and `WordListGeneratorRandom`, `ExperimentRecorder`, and `WordleJudge` are custom classes defined elsewhere.

+2. **Candidate First Word List**: This is a list of words that the script can use as the first guess.

+3. **Main Function**: This is where the script's main logic is defined.
+It starts by setting up command-line arguments with `argparse`.
+The script accepts a 5-letter word as an argument, as well as optional arguments for an experiment file path and a first word to use.

+4. **Argument Parsing**: The script parses the command-line arguments and ensures that the provided word is 5 letters long.

+5. **WordleJudge Object**: The script creates a `WordleJudge` object with the provided word.
+This object will be used to judge the guesses.

+6. **ExperimentRecorder Object**: If an experiment file path was provided, the script creates an `ExperimentRecorder` object to record the results of the game.

+7. **WordListGeneratorRandom Object**: The script creates a `WordListGeneratorRandom` object, which is used to generate candidate words for guessing.

+8. **Game Loop**: The script enters a loop where it makes guesses and checks the results.
+If the guess is correct, the loop ends.
+If the guess is incorrect, the script updates its state based on the result, generates a new candidate word, and continues the loop.
+If the script makes more than 20 attempts or runs out of candidate words, it ends the game.

+9. **Recording Results**: If an experiment file path was provided, the script records the results of the game.

+10. **Main Script Execution**: If the script is run directly (as opposed to being imported as a module), it calls the `main` function to start the game.

 ### `src/wordle_judge.py`

 The provided Python code defines a class `WordleJudge` that is used to judge the guesses in a word guessing game, similar to the game Wordle on NYT.